Pinterest Marketing Mistakes to Avoid

-So, for anyone still using square or horizontal pins…it’s vertical pins with a 2:3 ratio or nothing!
-Not only does Pinterest favours vertical pins, but they’re also more eye-catching to potential readers who are scrolling through Pinterest for inspiration.
+So, for anyone still using square or horizontal pins…it’s safest to stick with vertical pins with a 2:3 ratio.
+Not only does Pinterest favour vertical pins, but they’re also more eye-catching to potential readers who are scrolling through Pinterest for inspiration.

-A square or horizontal pin will easily get lost in a sea of long, vertical pins.
+A square or horizontal pin can easily get lost in a sea of long, vertical pins.
 They also allow far less room for highly readable text and engaging photos or graphics.
 The smaller your pin, the smaller your canvas.
-This often means your pin titles will be smaller and harder to read.
-You’ll also make your blog post less shareable.
+This often means your pin titles will be smaller, harder to read, and less eye-catching.

 Pinterest Mistake #3